 ABA sessions are normally carried out at home, although some programmes can be intergrated into schools or nurseries.

 An ABA programme usually begins with simple tasks that become more complex over time, which can help your child's development by gradually improving their skills.
-However, there are concerns from some health professionals about the intensity of such programmes and it is not clear how useful the skills gained are outside of these highly structured programmes.
+However, there are concerns from some health professionals about the intensity of such programmes and some professionals feel it is not clear how useful the skills gained are outside of these highly structured programmes.

 Read more about ABA on the Research Autism website.